vital-kolab/obj-position-bias/README.md

 This repo contains the codebase accompanying the paper:

-**The macaque IT cortex but not current artificial vision networks encode object position in perceptually aligned coordinates**, Yakubovskaya et al., *Current Biology*, 2026 (INSERT LINK HERE)
+**The macaque IT cortex but not current artificial vision networks encode object position in perceptually aligned coordinates**, Yakubovskaya et al., *Journal Name*, 2026 (INSERT LINK HERE)

 This repository supports analyses comparing the effect of motion adaptation on estimates of object position by humans, readout from macaque inferior temporal (IT) cortex, and predictions from artificial neural networks (ANNs).